Illumina/NirvanaDocumentation/versioned_docs/version-3.14/file-formats/custom-annotations.md

 :::tip Placeholders
 You can use a period to denote an empty value (much in the same way as periods are used in VCF files to signify missing values).
 While
-Nirvana also accepts empty columns in the TSV file, we use them in these examples to promote readability.
+Illumina Annotator also accepts empty columns in the TSV file, we use them in these examples to promote readability.
 :::

 Let's go over what's new in this example:
 * **Column 6** adds a field called `pathogenicity` which uses the `Prediction` category.
-When using this category, Nirvana will validate to make sure that the field contains either the abbreviations (B, LB, VUS, LP, and P) or the long-form equivalents (e.g. benign or pathogenic).
+When using this category, Illumina Annotator will validate to make sure that the field contains either the abbreviations (B, LB, VUS, LP, and P) or the long-form equivalents (e.g. benign or pathogenic).
 * **Column 7** adds a field called `notes` and it doesn't have a category or description.
 We're just going to use it to add some internal